w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 - A small subset of data in the lake would later be ETLed to a downstream data warehouse
   - *Problems*?

-# Dataset Search for Data Discovery, Augmentation, and Explanation

-**Is there a real need for many unstructured and integrated datasets?**

-- Recent years have seen an explosion in our ability to collect and catalog data about our environment and society
-- Governments and organizations are increasingly making data available on the Web and in various repositories and data lakes
-- *This opportunity is often missed due to a central technical barrier*: it is currently nearly impossible for domain experts to weed through the vast amount of available information to discover datasets that are needed for their specific application

-Juliana Freire, keynote @ EDBT 2023

 # Data Lakehouse

 A two-tier architecture is highly complex for users